Exceptional Self Catering Cottage for Two near Fort William

 The Old Byre has been carefully designed and renovated to create a unique, luxury self catering cottage.

-The bedroom is lovely with a large king bed and custom built clothes storage.
+The bedroom is lovely with a super-king bed and custom built clothes storage.

 Natural, exposed heavy roof timbers and cedar panelling make a beautiful feature of the cottage.
 It has tiled floors and cosy rugs, comfy sofa and leather chairs to snuggle into by the log fire.